kunalj101/python_intro_hackathon/chapter2.md

 # Create a list of squared numbers
 squares_list = [0, 1, 4, 9, 16, 25]

-# Now write a code to create list of odd numbers and store it into a variable odd_numbers
+# Now write a code to create list of first five odd numbers and store it into a variable odd_numbers
 odd_numbers=

 # Print first element of squares_list